sudo-JACT/PYTORCH_NEURAL_NETWORK/README.md

-# PYTORCH NEURAL NETWORK TEST
+# PYTORCH NEURAL NETWORK
-### This is a repo to test pytorch capability
+### A simple neural network written in python using the pytorch library